OpenCHAMI/tutorial-2025/Phase 1/Readme.md

 sudo ochami config cluster set --system --default demo cluster.uri https://demo.openchami.cluster:8443
 ```

-This will create a config file at `~/.config/ochami/config.yaml`.
+This will create a system-wide config file at `/etc/ochami/config.yaml`.
 We can check that `ochami` is reading it properly with:

 ```bash
 ochami config show